ishiahirake/docker-images/php/7.4/amzn2/README.md

 ## Info

+The php-fpm will listen on `0.0.0.0:9000`.

+### Extensions

-This container contains following extensions:
+This image contains the following extensions:

 ```text
 [PHP Modules]